Robert Habeck

-Robert Habeck ([ˈʁoːbɛʁt ˈhaːbɛk]; born 2 September 1969) is a German politician and writer who has been serving as Vice Chancellor of Germany, Federal Minister for Economic Affairs and Climate Action in the cabinet of Chancellor Olaf Scholz and as a Member of the German Bundestag for Flensburg – Schleswig since 2021.
+Robert Habeck ([ˈʁoːbɛʁt ˈhaːbɛk]; born 2 September 1969) is a German writer and former politician (Alliance 90/The Greens) who served as Vice Chancellor of Germany, Federal Minister for Economic Affairs and Climate Action in the cabinet of Chancellor Olaf Scholz and as a Member of the German Bundestag for Flensburg – Schleswig from 2021 to 2025.
 From 2018 to 2022, he also served as co-leader of Alliance 90/The Greens, alongside Annalena Baerbock.
 For the 2021 German federal election, he was a member of the leading duo, alongside Baerbock, who ran for chancellor of Germany.

 In 2009, Habeck was voted into the state parliament of Schleswig-Holstein as a deputy of The Greens and became group chairman.
-Both, at early elections in 2012 and at the federal elections in 2017 he ran as the top candidate of his own party.
+In both early elections in 2012 and at the federal elections in 2017 he ran as the top candidate of his party.
 From 2012 to 2018 he held office as deputy minister-president and minister for energy revolution, agriculture, environment, and nature (since 2017 for digitisation as well) for the cabinet of Albig as well as for the cabinet of Günther.
 After he was elected federal chairman of his party in 2018, he retired from his function as minister.
-At the 2021 federal elections, he achieved the direct mandate of his electoral-district Flensburg-Schleswig with 28.1 percent of first votes.
-Habeck is allocated to the political-realists of the Green Party.
+In the 2025 federal elections, Habeck ran for the office of chancellor.
+However, his bid was unsuccessful, as his party's share of the vote fell to 11.6 percent, a drop of 3.1 percentage points.
+He also lost his direct mandate from his electoral district of Flensburg – Schleswig, but still entered the 21st Bundestag through the state list.

 Early life, education and writing

-Habeck passed his final secondary-school examinations in 1989 at the Heinrich Heine School in Heikendorf in the Plön district.
-After completing his alternative civilian service in 1991 he began studying for a master's degree with a combination of Philosophy, German and Philology at the Albert Ludwigs University in Freiburg im Breisgau.
+Habeck passed his final secondary school examinations in 1989 at the Heinrich Heine School in Heikendorf in the Plön district.
+After completing his alternative civilian service in 1991 he began studying for a master's degree with a combination of philosophy, German and philology at the Albert Ludwigs University in Freiburg im Breisgau.
 After the intermediate examination in 1992/93 he attended Roskilde University in Denmark.
 In 1996 Habeck received a master's degree from the University of Hamburg.
-From 1996 to 1998 he completed a doctorate at the University of Hamburg and was awarded a doctorate in Philosophy in 2000.
+From 1996 to 1998 he completed a doctorate at the University of Hamburg and was awarded a doctorate in philosophy in 2000, with a thesis on the depiction of nature in literature.

 From 1999 Habeck and his wife Andrea Paluch worked as freelance writers.
-In addition to children's books and translations of English poetry, Habeck (with Paluch) published six novels: among others, Hauke Haien's Death (2001), The Day I Met My Dead Man (2005) and Under the Gully lies the sea (2007).
+In addition to children's books and translations of English poetry, Habeck, with Paluch, published six novels, among others, Hauke Haien's Death (2001), The Day I Met My Dead Man (2005) and Under the Gully Lies the Sea (2007).
 Habeck is fluent in Danish.